 Sold listings are the best measure of your home’s fair market value.
 Knowing what recently sold is the best way to become an informed seller and gives you a sense of your homes market value.

 Withdrawn and expired listings demonstrate over-priced listings.
 It is important to note that the first two weeks on the market are the most important because it is when the home will attract the most buyers.
-If it is overpriced, you will lose a large pool of what might have been interested parties.
-You have one chance to make a first impression.
-Make it a good one.
+If your home is overpriced, you will lose a large pool of what could have been interested parties.
+After the listing becomes stale, you are forced into multiple price reductions and you start to invite low offers and bottom feeders.
+This is why it is so important to get the pricing right as soon as you put it on the market.
+You have one chance to make a first impression, so make it a good one.

 The Rule of Thumb When Searching for Comparable Properties